From BR Bullpen

 Kruk led the Phillies in HR, RBI, hits and runs during the 1991 season.

 He retired on July 30, 1995 by telling his manager with the Chicago White Sox if he got a hit he was retiring.
-He singled in the first inning and was lifted for a pinch hitter never to play again.
+Playing DH, he singled in the 1st inning and was lifted for a pinch hitter in the 3rd, never to play again.
 He finished his career with a .300 batting average on the dot.

 He appeared in the 1996 movie The Fan as "Lanz."
 He is a commentator on ESPN.